Mariam-abd-elhady/swiftdesk-support-assistant-rag/README.md

 SwiftDesk is a Generative AI-powered IT support assistant designed to help support agents create concise, professional, and context-aware draft responses to customer support tickets.

 The system uses **Retrieval-Augmented Generation (RAG)** to retrieve similar historical support tickets from a local **Chroma vector database** and use them as context when generating a response.

-> ⚠️ **Human-in-the-Loop:** AI-generated responses are drafts only.
-A human support agent must review and approve every response before it is sent to a customer.

 ---

 ## ✨ Key Features